Overloading a vehicle can have a number of consequences, so understanding weight and loading is essential to safe towing

 A truck scale will provide the vehicle’s overall weight and, if you can position the vehicle properly, the axle weights.
 With trailers, weighing on a truck scale can also determine pin or hitch weight and axle weight.

 Truck scales generally consist of three platform sections that conform to the axle positions for tractor-trailers, but this setup also works for RVs.
-To get the most complete picture, pull your vehicle’s front axle up to the front platform (as shown in photo A, above).
+To get the most complete picture, pull your vehicle’s front axle up to the front platform.
 There is often an intercom outside the driver’s-side window that is used to communicate with the scale operator.

 Take a look back at which axles are on which platforms.
 The weight report will show each platform as a separate axle, so if you want to adjust your RV on the scale, do so before hitting the intercom button.
 You’ll have to physically move the tow vehicle or RV on and off the scale to ascertain axle weights for scales without the above configuration.

 If you’re weighing a truck and trailer on a three-platform system, you will want the front axle on the first platform and the rear axle on the second platform, as shown above.
 The trailer axles should be on the third platform.
 If you’re weighing a motorhome, you’ll want the same; the trailer or towed dinghy should be on the third platform.

 This first weight will give the gross combined weight and weight by some axle positions, depending on where the axles fall on the scale.
 If you’re towing a trailer and want to know gross weight, you’ll have to do a second weighing.

 After you have the first weight, tell the operator you’ll need a second weight for the trailer.
 The operator may ask for the company and the truck and/or trailer number, so have something in mind ahead of time.
 This is to identify you and your equipment at the fuel desk.
 You can also just say something like “Private vehicle, Ford F-450 and Dutchmen Voltage,” for example, or simply “Truck and RV.”